VidyasagarYadav499/custom-terminal-guide/README.md

 ### STEP 03 : Configuring the Startship Prompt

-Configurations for Starship are done in a `starship.toml` file located in `.config` folder in the user's home directry.
+Configurations for Starship are done in a `starship.toml` file located in `.config` folder in the user's home directory.
 We need to create them first by running the following commands :

 > Note : use `Git Bash` to run this command.
 ```